 The bandas at Beho Beho are also a comfortable haven from which to enjoy the delights of the true African bush of the Selous Game Reserve.

-The feeling of spaciousness is accentuated by the fact that the main suite area has no front wall or windows, but is totally open on to the front verandah of each banda.
-For those a little nervous of sleeping with just a mosquito net between them and the ‘great outdoors’ there is an ingenious arrangement of a curtain made out of tenting material, complete with gauze windows, which can be drawn across at night and securely fastened.
-The verandah itself reveals what must be one of the most magnificent views in Africa – a wild, unspoilt, wilderness stretching out to the far horizon liberally sprinkled with a wide variety of ‘big game’!
+The feeling of spaciousness is accentuated by the fact that the main suite area has no front wall or windows, but is totally open to the front verandah of each banda.
+For those a little nervous about sleeping with just a mosquito net between them and the great outdoors there is an ingenious arrangement of a curtain made out of tenting material, complete with gauze windows, which can be drawn across at night and securely fastened.
+The verandah itself reveals what must be one of the most magnificent views in Africa – a wild, unspoiled, wilderness stretching out to the far horizon liberally sprinkled with a wide variety of ‘big game’!

-A separate dressing room with ample space to unpack and store clothes and belongings, including a personal combination security safe, leads into a spacious fully equipped bathroom with twin wash hand basins, a high flush W.C. and a spacious open-air shower where it is possible to shower and view big game at the same time.
-The bathrooms are supplied with Charlotte Rhys toiletries, shower gel, shampoo, conditioner, body lotion, and soaps as well as a hair drier and his and hers bathrobes and slippers.
+A separate dressing room with ample space to unpack and store clothes and belongings, including personal combination security safe, leads into a spacious fully equipped bathroom with twin wash hand basins, a high flush WC, and a spacious open-air shower where it is possible to shower and view the big game at the same time.
+The bathrooms are supplied with Charlotte Rhys toiletries, shower gel, shampoo, conditioner, body lotion, soaps, a hair drier, his and hers bathrobes, and slippers.

-For the 2019-20 season plunge pools and individual sun bathing decks were constructed alongside each banda allowing guests to sunbathe privately and enjoy a cooling dip whilst enjoying uninterrupted game viewing.
+In the summer season, the plunge pools and individual sunbathing decks were constructed alongside each banda allowing guests to sunbathe privately and enjoy a cooling dip while enjoying uninterrupted game viewing.

-Just for you – With two very spacious Beho Beho style en suite bedrooms – one of them raised up on first floor level – one with a king-sized bed and one twin bedded room, Bailey’s Banda is ideal for honeymooners, friends travelling together, or families (but still not really suitable for children under twelve years ).
+Just for you – With two very spacious Beho Beho style en suite bedrooms – one of them raised up on first-floor level – one with a king-sized bed and one twin bedded room, Bailey’s Banda is ideal for honeymooners, friends traveling together, or families (but still not really suitable for children under twelve years ).
 The open-plan and open-sided main areas of the banda have many combinations of dining and relaxing spaces, together with a plunge pool and sunbathing/game viewing deck.
-The accent is on privacy and enjoying the quality ‘private time’ that is sometimes hard to find on safari, with dedicated staff, its own kitchen (complete with chef) and exclusive safari vehicle.
+The accent is on privacy and enjoying the quality ‘private time’ that is sometimes hard to find on safari, with dedicated staff, its own kitchen (complete with the chef), and an exclusive safari vehicle.
 Game activities are tailor-made to suit each guest and are guided and guarded by some of the most qualified guides in East Africa.